 The IRR certificate is valid for three years from the date of passing the IRR.
-As OSPI does not require recertification, teachers who recertify will not receive clock hours.
+As OSPI does not require recertification, teachers who recertify will not receive a new stipend or clock hours.
 Regardless, teachers will receive a notification email from Teaching Strategies 30 days prior to when an Interrater Reliability Certification expires, as well as a notification email from Teaching Strategies once an Interrater Reliability Certification expires.
-For information on recertifying, please review this article from SmartTeach® Support Portal.
+For information on recertifying, please review this article from MyTeachingStrategies ® Support Portal: